kkredit/scramble-squares-solver/Blog.md

 </div>

 I originally wrote a solution in C when my primary motivation was solving the puzzle.
-During this programming languages deep dive, I added solutions in Clojure, Go, Haskell, and Rust.
+During this programming languages deep dive, I added solutions in Go, Haskell, Rust, and Clojure.
 I will describe each version briefly, but you can read the source code and a full writeup [here](https://github.com/kkredit/scramble-squares-solver).

 Each implementation uses the same high-level algorithm.
 Data structures represent boards as arrangements of pieces and